tytydraco/yessleep/out/I_Survived_Because_My_Brother_Once_Made_a_Joke_About_Bathroom_Stalls.md

 They got me into the van.
 One of them kept asking me questions I don't remember answering.
 They drove me back to town, the same hour-long stretch of empty highway Denny and I used to make small talk over every single night, and somewhere on that drive I started shaking and didn't stop until somebody's mother—not mine, a stranger's, one of the women from a diner who came out when she heard—put a blanket around my shoulders and held onto my arm like she was the one who needed to be sure I was still there.

 The police went out to the station.
 They're still looking, as far as I know, though it's been a while now and I don't expect that to change.
 He’d been wearing a balaclava and shades on the cameras once they pulled those up.
-Whoever that man was, he knew exactly how long he had before anyone would notice or anyone would come, and they used every minute of it, and then they drove off into forty miles of nothing with no camera and no radio and no one to stop him.
+Whoever that man was, he knew exactly how long he had before anyone would notice or anyone would come, and they used every minute of it.

 The emergency radio got installed two days after.
 I think about that more than I probably should.
 About how close it came, how a piece of equipment sitting in some county warehouse for two extra weeks might have been the difference between Denny calling for help and Denny not getting the chance to.